MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-sticreateinstancew.md

 hhes = pSti->GetDeviceList(0, 0, &dwStiTotal, &pStiInfo);
 ```

 If you want to create an aggregate COM object that includes **IStillImage**, you must supply a pointer to the "controlling unknown" in *punkOuter*.
 In most cases you will not be creating an aggregate object, so *punkOuter* should be **NULL**.
-Object aggregation and the controlling unknown are described in the Microsoft Windows SDK documentation and in the *Component Object Model Specification*.
+Object aggregation and the controlling unknown are described in the [Aggregation](/windows/win32/com/aggregation) article and in the *Component Object Model Specification*.

 ## -see-also